 But stock trading isn’t a cakewalk and this could turn a lot risky if you are a newbie and if you haven’t applied a well-strategized method.
 Therefore, we have compiled a few essential tips that will guide you in the right direction and help you set up with the right equipment, tools, and software.

 First Know Some Essential Facts and Rules about Day Trading

-One of the reasons why most investors lose their money is because they lack an understanding of basic concepts in stock, currencies, futures etc. These are simple rules and facts that many people may find trivial to read, but they can sure pose a serious threat if ignored.
+One of the reasons why most investors lose their money is because they lack an understanding of basic concepts in stock, currencies, futures, etc. These are simple rules and facts that many people may find trivial to read, but they can surely pose a serious threat if ignored.

 What Does Day Trading Mean?